 Since spike and slab prior distributions are primarily designed to identify important variables in sparse high dimensional regressions, we investigate DFP with the Spike and Lasso prior for Simulations 1 and 2.
-Figure 7 presents the dynamic progression of various performance metrics for DFP, batch MCMC and C-DF over T = 500 time points.
-Unlike Sections 4.1 and 4.2, the operating characteristics of the Spike and Lasso applied to all three competitors take longer time to stabilize.
-This is not surprising, given that batch MCMC with spike and slab mixture priors is known to offer less accurate performance with a smaller sample size due to the high correlation between various γ_j 's.
+Again, Section 4.3 of the supplementary material details out the implementation of Algorithm 1 of Spike & Lasso prior.
+Figure 10 presents the dynamic progression of various performance metrics for DFP, batch MCMC and C-DF over T = 500 time points.
+Unlike Sections 4.1 and 4.2, the operating characteristics of the

+Spike and Lasso applied to all three competitors take longer time to stabilize.
+This is not surprising, given that batch MCMC with spike and slab mixture priors is known to offer less accurate performance with a smaller sample size due to the high correlation between various $\gamma_j$ 's.
 As before, DFP approximates batch MCMC accurately in terms of the operating characteristics.
 In fact, Table 3 shows practically indistinguishable performance of DFP and batch MCMC, while C-DF yields marginally larger interval scores even at latter time points.
 SSMC continues to show competitive performance with a much higher computation time compared to DFP.
-DFP dynamically learns the partition based on Θ{1t} and Θ{2t} .
-Since we consider sparse examples, the cardinality of the set Θ{1t} is never large, and hence the parameters therein can be updated quickly.
-Our detailed investigation also reveals that even a large number of partitions of Θ{2t} does not compromise the accuracy of the inference and prediction.
+DFP dynamically learns the partition based on $\Theta{1t}$ and $\Theta{2t}$ .
+Since we consider sparse examples, the cardinality of the set $\Theta{1t}$ is never large, and hence the parameters therein can be updated quickly.
+Our detailed investigation also reveals that even a large number of partitions of $\Theta{2t}$ does not compromise the accuracy of the inference and prediction.
 This helps to accrue substantial gains in computation time for DFP compared to its competitors, as demonstrated in Table 3.
-In contrast, C-DF fixes the partitions in the beginning and is unable to leverage the information of the zero and nonzero β_j 's as the approximate posterior sampling progresses.
+In contrast, C-DF fixes the partitions in the beginning and is unable to leverage the information of the zero and nonzero $\beta_j$ 's as the approximate posterior sampling progresses.

-Representative posterior densities of β_j 's from DFP and batch MCMC are presented in Figure 8.
-Both in Simulations 1 and 2, the posterior densities of β_j 's for DFP and batch MCMC are centered around the truth and have similar tails.
-Both Simulations 1 and 2 involve high sparsity, resulting in the posterior density of θ centered at a small value.
-Again there is a considerable agreement in the posterior densities of θ from DFP and batch MCMC.
-Finally, posterior densities of σ^2 for DFP and batch MCMC are found to differ by a small margin from the truth.
+Representative posterior densities of $\beta_j$ 's from DFP and batch MCMC (presented in Figure 11) are centered around the truth and have similar tails.
+Both Simulations 1 and 2 involve high sparsity, resulting in the posterior density of $\theta$ centered at a small value.
+Again there is a considerable agreement in the posterior densities of $\theta$ from DFP and batch MCMC.
+Finally, posterior densities of $\sigma^2$ for DFP and batch MCMC are found to differ by a small margin from the truth.
+The trace-plots of $\hat{\beta}j^{(t)}$ for representative coefficients with zero, low and high signals in the truth are also shown in Figure 12 and they are found to converge to the true parameter values.
+Finally, we explore how the partitions evolve dynamically and observe that the ARI between partitions at two successive time points quickly converges to 1 with time (see Figure 12).